nebrius/reduxology/README.md

   });
 ```

-Note: if you do not need to handle any actions and just need the state to exist, you do not need to make any calls to `registerActionHandler`.
+Note: you do not need to register any handlers to create the reducer.
+The reducer will exist and return slice data in the `init` value passed in.
+This is useful if you want to create a reducer to expose initialization data through Redux that will not change.

 ### Containers

-Containers look quite similar to existing containers, except that there is a single function call to `createContainer()` instead of a double call to `connect()` and the function it returns.
-The first argument is mapStateToProps, and the second is mapDispatchToProps, same as in react-redux.
+Containers look quite similar to vanilla React Redux containers, except that there is a single function call to `createContainer()` instead of a double call to `connect()` and the function it returns.
+The first argument is mapStateToProps, and the second is mapDispatchToProps, same as in React Redux.

-The biggest difference is with the `state` object passed in.
-In traditional React-Redux the state parameter passed in is a plain ole JavaScript object, but the state object in Redux Wiring is a little different.
+A key difference between React Redux and Redux Wiring is the `state` object passed to the mapDispatchToProps function.
+In traditional React Redux the state parameter passed in is a plain ole JavaScript object, but the state object in Redux Wiring is a little different.
 It's an object with a getter.
-You call `state.getType()` with a state type, and it returns that piece of state.
-This mirrors the value returned from the reducer handler passed to `handle()`.
+You call `state.getSlice()` with a slice type, and it returns that piece of state.
+On first run, this value will be the same as the initialization value passed to `createContainer`.

 ```JavaScript
 import { createContainer } from 'redux-wiring';